“Make quick, easy homemade pizza tonight! Homemade pizza sauce + homemade crust that comes together in a flash and tastes amazing!”

 This is my go-to pizza crust and pizza sauce recipe for whenever I want a homemade pizza quick!
 It never fails me and works out great on busy weeknights.

-I try different homemade pizza crusts all the time, however I always come back to this lover.
-What I love about this pizza crust besides it being simple and delicious, is that it doesn’t require that long resting period like most yeast pizza crusts.
+I try different homemade pizza crusts all the time, however, I always come back to this lover.
+What I love about this pizza crust is that it doesn’t require that long resting period like most yeast pizza crusts.

 A good 5, 10, 15, 20, or 30 minutes is all it needs, although I’ve even skipped that when I’m really pressed for time and shoved it right into the oven as soon as I was done pressing it out.